mayankyadav23/Air-BNB-Data-Analysis/README.md

 # Air-BNB Travel Data Analysis Project 📊

-# ❓ Problem Statement

-Air BNB has aimed to expand on travelling possibilities and present more unique, personalized ways of experiencing destinations.
-The analysis aims to draw insights from the data obtained from the listing activity of homestays in New York City.
-Some research questions need to be answered with respect to all the listings of past booking information.
-To draw insights develop a report by Extracting-Transforming-Loading of data which contains listings of the past booking information.
-Analyze the data with respect to the Host, the neighbourhood, and customer pricing and reviews.
+# ❓Exploring Airbnb’s Expansion in Personalized Travel Experiences: A Data-Driven Analysis of NYC Homestays

+Airbnb is reshaping the travel landscape by offering more unique and tailored experiences for travelers.
+This analysis seeks to derive meaningful insights from historical booking data of homestay listings in New York City.
+To do so, we will employ the Extract-Transform-Load (ETL) process to analyze key aspects of the data, answering essential research questions related to:

+Host Engagement & Performance
+Neighborhood Popularity & Trends
+Customer Pricing Strategies
+Guest Reviews & Satisfaction
+By exploring these factors, this report aims to uncover patterns and insights that can help enhance Airbnb's travel offerings and improve both host and guest experiences in NYC.

 # 🛠 Tools Used

 1. Excel
 2. Power BI
 3. Power Query
+4. PowerPoint

 # 📉 Dashboard